teaching-on-testbeds/hello-aerpaw/index.md

 First, log in to the AERPAW Experiment Portal.
 Click on "Projects" in the navigation bar, and find the project that you are a member of; click on it to open the project overview.
 Click on the "Create" button in the "Experiments" section.

->[!NOTE]
->Usually, before you begin an experiment on AERPAW you will fill in the "AERPAW Experiment Information Request Form" at this stage.
-However, if you're completing "Hello, AERPAW" as part of your coursework, your instructor will have completed this form already on your behalf, and you can skip this step.
+Now, you will have to fill in some details about your experiment:

+* Select "Canonical" as the experiment type.
+This setting is required.
-Give your project a "Name" (you may use the template `hello_username`, e.g. `hello_ffund` in my case, for the experiment name) and a "Description" (e.g. "Deploy a UAV and UGV") and then click "Save".
+* Give your experiment a short title: you may use the template `hello_username`, e.g. `hello_ffund` in my case, for the experiment name
+* Enter your university name for "host institution"
+* For "title of your sponsored project", write "NA", and specify that there is no grant number
+* For "Name of the lead experimenter", specify the name of your instructor or research advisor who is supervising your use of AERPAW.
+And, put their email address in the "email of the lead experimenter" field
+* in the "Keywords" section, you can use: "Hello AERPAW"
+* for "intended goal" you can use: "Hello AERPAW"
+* leave all of the options un-checked for "ultimate end destination".
+Our experiment will end in development mode, without progressing to any of these later stages.
+* You can select "No" for urgency and "No" for sharing data.
+* and in "expected behavior of the vehicles" you can write: "Hello AERPAW"

+Then, click "Create experiment".

 From the experiment page, you will add members and resources to the experiment: